material-components/material-components-web/packages/mdc-theme/README.md

 `mdc-button--primary` will make the MDC Button the primary color.
 For more documentation on these modifier classes, consult the documentation for each component.

-However, if you are want to modify an element, which is not an Material Design component, then you can apply the following modifier CSS classes.
+If you want to modify an element, which is not a Material Design component, you can apply the following modifier CSS classes.

 | CSS Class | Description |
 | --------------------------------------- | - |